'Pink Palace' owner plans to restore historic Buckhead mansion (2024)

 “What’s important to understand is that there won’t be something built in the front.
 I want to make sure that I’m not going to impose something that’s going to be an eyesore on West Paces,” he said.

 Francois is also planning extensive remodeling and renovations in the interior of the house to fix inappropriate or incorrectly installed changes made by former owners, such as kitchen countertops.
-He also found one of the original bathroom sinks in the basem*nt and plans to reinstall it.
+He also found one of the original bathroom sinks in the basement and plans to reinstall it.

 “The house needs help inside to bring it back to its former glory,” he said.